JNP-Solutions/Slacken/README.md

 * Genomes location for dynamic libraries: s3://slacken-sbi/library/standard-224c/
 * Taxonomy: s3://slacken-sbi/library/standard-224c/std_35_31_s7_taxonomy/

-The libraries are hosted in the us-east-1 region of AWS, and when running AWS EMR in that region, these libraries may be accessed directly from the public S3 bucket without downloading them.
+The libraries are hosted in the us-east-1 region of AWS, and when running Slacken on AWS EMR in that region, these libraries may also be accessed directly from the public S3 bucket without downloading them.

-TODO: step by step instructions for using

 ### Classifying reads (1-step)